little-fish/gcUnicorn/README.md

 The list of all available properties (not all of them are applicable to the application) can be found on [Spring Boot reference page](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).

 If the application will be exposed on the internet it is recommended to enable SSL within the application.
 You can do that by specifying required `server.ssl.*` properties and providing valid certificate.
-See the reference page for mor details.
+See the reference page for more details.

 You can find examples of configuration files inside [webapp](https://github.com/little-fish/gcUnicorn/tree/master/webapp/resources/configuration-examples) module.